 You’ll want to display all of these traits throughout your application: in your secondary essays, your extracurriculars, and your interview.

-Unless your letters of recommendation prove you’re an exceptional student or person that is meant to become a physician, consider them useless.
+Unless your letters of recommendation prove you’re an exceptional student or person who is meant to become a physician, consider them useless.
 Your letters should in no way paint you as average.

 Ensure you ask people who know you well enough to write stellar recommendations for you.
 These recommendations must be personal and shouldn’t obviously follow a template.
 The admissions committees can tell, and it’ll decrease the sincerity of your letters.